documentationfor yFiles for HTML 3.0.0.1

 Method Description

-getSourcePortCandidates(IInputModeContext, IPortCandidate)Should return a list of possible candidates for source ports opposite to the given target port candidate.
+getSourcePortCandidates(IInputModeContext, IPortCandidate)Should return a list of possible candidates for source ports opposite the given target port candidate.
 Some IEdgeReconnectionPortCandidateProvider implementations may delegate to this method to find a new source port during edge reconnection.

 class SameTagPortCandidateProvider extends PortCandidateProviderBase {